Kong/docs.konghq.com/app/_src/gateway/production/sizing-guidelines.md

 The `queue.max_entries` configuration parameter determines how many entries can be waiting for transmission on a given queue.
 Once this limit is reached, the oldest entry is removed when a new entry is enqueued.
 While it is not possible to precisely predict how much memory a single queue entry will occupy for a given plugin and in a particular configuration, estimates can be made based on the amount of data that is actually transmitted to the upstream server.

-In larger configurations, it is advisable to experimentally determine the memory requirements of queues by running {{site.base_gateway}} in a test environment and observe its memory consumption while plugin upstream servers are unavailable, forcing queues to grow up to their configured limits.
+In larger configurations, it is advisable to experimentally determine the memory requirements of queues by running {{site.base_gateway}} in a test environment and observing its memory consumption while plugin upstream servers are unavailable, forcing queues to reach the configured limits.

 The default value of 10,000 entries for the `queue.max_entries` should